t-kita/label-studio/docs/source/guide/prompts_examples.md

 !!! note
     Prompts does not currently support image data uploaded as raw images.
 Only image references (HTTP URIs to images) or images imported via cloud storage are supported.

-2. Create a [label config](setup) for image captioning, for example:
+2. Create a [label config](setup) for image captioning (or Ask AI to create one for you), for example:

 ```xml
 <View>